jellyfish1456/1091-Communication-System/temp/BatchRenaming.md.md

 ```sh
 $ python manage.py drive --model= /home/xxxxxbase on your the directory of your model
 ```
-It will pops up the screen of the simulator.
+It will pop up the screen of the simulator.

 Open your browser( Here I use is Google Chrome), and type